josbeir/cakephp-docs-md/docs/4/en/tutorials-and-examples/bookmarks/intro.md

 We just implemented a [custom finder method](#custom-find-methods).
 This is a very powerful concept in CakePHP that allows you to package up re-usable queries.
-Finder methods always get a [/orm/query-builder](orm/query-builder.md) object and an array of options as parameters.
+Finder methods always get a [Query Builder](../../orm/query-builder.md) object and an array of options as parameters.
 Finders can manipulate the query and add any required conditions or criteria.
 When complete, finder methods must return a modified query object.
 In our finder we've leveraged the `innerJoinWith()`,